 Acting for Singers: Day 1, Topic 4

 How would you finish the sentence above?
 What do your actions say the end of this sentence is?
 What do you think your most important asset is?
 Do you agree with the answer that comes to mind?
 Is it an answer you think someone else would think is the correct answer?
 Let me share with you what my answer would be and why.

 Imagination is what makes an artist an artist.
 It’s what makes it so the same opera can be performed for hundreds of years but still be as relevant and fresh as it was the first time.
 For me, without imagination, there isn’t much value for the performance besides being background music; and even so, it wouldn’t be notable.
-Also, as a stage director trying to work with a performer who hasn’t nurtured their imagination and isn’t prepared to use their imagination but is waiting for me to feed them everything is a drag.
+Also, as a stage director trying to work with a performer who hasn’t nurtured their imagination and isn’t prepared to use their imagination, but is instead waiting for me to feed them everything, it’s a drag!
 It wastes time, sucks the energy from a rehearsal, and keeps production from reaching its potential.
-This great potential happens when each artist contributes to the overall product that couldn’t happen by one imagination alone.
+However, this great potential does happen when each artist contributes to the overall product that couldn’t happen by one imagination alone.